insilichem/gpathfinder/docs/output.rst

     :align: left
     :height: 10px
     :alt: NEW!
-Finally, a `trajectory.pdb` file contains the route that follows the ligand, as a set of points that represent the center of the ligand at each step of the trajectory.
-This can be used to easily compare the trajetory of different solutions obtained from GPathFinder calculations.
+Finally, a `trajectory.pdb` file which contains the route that follows the ligand, as a set of points that represent the center of the ligand at each step of the trajectory.
+This can be used to easily compare the trajectory of different solutions obtained from GPathFinder calculations.